Henry Coventry: Origins and education

-Coventry was the third son by the second marriage of Thomas Coventry, 1st Baron Coventry to Elizabeth Aldersley; he was the brother of Sir William Coventry, uncle of the Marquess of Halifax, uncle of Sir John Coventry, and brother-in-law of Anthony Ashley-Cooper, 1st Earl of Shaftesbury.
-He matriculated from Queen's College, Oxford in 1632 aged 14, and graduated the following year.
+Coventry was the third son of Thomas Coventry, 1st Baron Coventry, by the Baron's second marriage to Elizabeth Aldersley.
+He was the brother of Sir William Coventry, uncle of George Savile, 1st Marquess of Halifax, uncle of Sir John Coventry, and brother-in-law of Anthony Ashley-Cooper, 1st Earl of Shaftesbury.
+He matriculated from Queen's College, Oxford, in 1632, aged 14, and graduated the following year.
 Within a year, he was a Fellow of All Souls College, Oxford, and he remained one until 1648.
 He graduated in both arts and law.
 He may have become Chancellor of the diocese of Llandaff as early as 1638.
 In 1640, he obtained leave to travel, and was abroad until just before the Restoration.
 He was thus absent from England during the English Civil Wars.

 Career

 By 1654, he was a captain in the Dutch army, but in contact with Charles II in his exile.
 During part of his time abroad, he was employed as a royalist agent in Germany and Denmark, in company with Lord Wentworth, until the partnership was dissolved by a violent quarrel, leading apparently to a duel.
-The reports of his whereabouts at this date are very confused; Henry, his elder brother Francis, and his younger brother, William, being all attached to the exiled court and all commonly spoken of as Coventry.
+The reports of his whereabouts at this date are very confused: Henry, his elder brother Francis and his younger brother William were all attached to the exiled court, and were all commonly spoken of as "Coventry".
 Before the Restoration Francis had ceased to take any active part in public affairs, and William had devoted himself more especially to the service of the Duke of York, whose secretary he continued to be while the duke held the office of Lord High Admiral.

-In 1660, he returned to England with letters for Presbyterian leaders including Sir Anthony Ashley-Cooper, who had been married to Henry's sister Margaret.
+In 1660, Coventry returned to England with letters for Presbyterian leaders including Sir Anthony Ashley-Cooper, who had been married to Henry's sister Margaret.
 At the same time, he enjoyed the patronage of Edward Hyde, 1st Earl of Clarendon, and remained a faithful friend of Clarendon to the end.
 In 1661, Henry became Member of Parliament (MP) for Droitwich.
 He remained in the service of the crown, holding the position of Groom of the Bedchamber from 1662 to 1672, and in September 1664, he was sent as ambassador to Sweden, where he remained for the next two years, "accustoming himself to the northern ways of entertainment, and this grew upon him with age".
 In 1667, he was sent, jointly with Lord Holles, as plenipotentiary to negotiate the Treaty of Breda, which, after the disgraceful summer, was finally concluded at Breda.